Fariba-Kamani/lets-padel/README.md

 ## Testing

+Testing was ongoing throughout the entire project developement.
+Chrome developer tools were used whilst building to find and resolve any issues that came along and to ensure everything was working correctly as expected.

+Chrome developer tools were also used to ensure that the project is responsive, looks good and functions as it should on all standard screen sizes.

+The website has been tested on Chrome, Microsoft Edge and Safari.

 ### Automated testing

 #### W3C Validator

   - HTML: No errors were returned for index.html, find-match.html and gallery.html when passing through the official [W3C validator](https://validator.w3.org/).

   - CSS: No errors were found for style.css when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/).